 Do not believe that just because you feel fine, you are unhurt.
 The shock and stress of the accident may temporarily mask your body’s response to any injuries.
 You may also have internal bleeding or a head injury, even though you look fine on the outside.
 Go seek medical attention the same day.

 You will need a police report for your records, even if the accident seems minor.
 An official record of the accident provides a key building block for any claim or lawsuit you may choose to file.
 This report also provides you with an important third-party record of what happened.

 When you speak to the police, be careful what you say.
 Offering statements like “I didn’t notice him until it was too late” may be used against you later, as insurance representatives try to paint you as being responsible for the accident.

 At a minimum, this report will provide insurance information and contact details for the person responsible for your accident.
 Some individuals involved in an accident may be unresponsive or uncooperative.
 This report will make it easier to know where to turn for potential compensation.

 If you can, obtain the FedEx driver’s contact information and insurance.
 While you will see this information later in the police report, getting it yourself allows you to act quicker.

 4. Document the Accident Scene

 If you can physically move without putting yourself in harm's way or adding to injuries, photograph the accident scene.
-Take close-ups of any damage to your vehicle, and the FedEx truck.
-Take a photograph of the truck's license plate.
-Take pictures of the location, including identifying landmarks, street signs, mile markers, and even skid marks on the road.
+Take close-ups of any damage to your vehicle and the FedEx truck.
+Take a photograph of the truck's license plate and pictures of the location, including identifying landmarks, street signs, mile markers, and even skid marks on the road.